ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/dr-luis-walter-alvarez/index.md

 For Cub Scouts - Bear and Wolf

 {{#requirements}}
-1. Complete the adventure appropriate for your rank AND complete either option A or option B.
+1. Complete the adventure appropriate for your rank or complete either option A or option B.
     * **Wolf Cub Scouts:** Code of the Wolf
-    * **Bear Cub Scouts:** Make It Move
+    * **Bear Cub Scouts:** *none*
     **Option A:** Do all of the following:
         (a) Keep track of the money you earn and spend for three weeks.
         (b) Geometry: Select a simple shape or figure.
 Observe the world around you for at least a week and keep a record of where you see this shape or figure and how it is used.
         (c) Visit a bank and have someone explain how interest works.
 Use the current interest rate and calculate how much interest different sums of money will earn.
     **Option B:** Do all of the following:
         (a) Measure how you use your time by keeping a diary or log of what you do for a week.
 Then make a chart or graph to display how you spend your time.
-        (b) Measure, mix, and prepare at least two recipes.
+        (b) Measure, mix and prepare at least two recipes.
 Share your snacks with family, friends, or your den.
         (c) Study geometry in architecture by exploring your neighborhood or community.
 Look at different types of buildings-houses, places of worship, businesses, etc.-and create a presentation (a set of photographs, a collage of pictures from newspapers and magazines, a model) that you can share with your den or pack to show what you have seen and learned about shapes in architecture.
 2. Complete the adventure appropriate for your rank or complete option A or B.
     * **Wolf Cub Scouts:** Call of the Wild